Next stop for Tiger: Royal Portrush

 Keep up to date with 14-time major champion Tiger Woods' schedule for this season with NCG

-Which tournaments will Tiger Woods play during the 2018-19 PGA Tour season?
+Wondering about the Tiger Woods 2019 schedule?
+So are we.
+So which tournaments will Tiger play during the 2018-19 PGA Tour season?
 As soon as any changes are made, you will be able to read about them right here…

 Tiger then teed it up at the Hero World Challenge in December, a tournament he hosts in the Bahamas, and was 17th of the 18 starters.

-He returned to 2019 action at one of his favourite venues, Torrey Pines, and finished tied for 20th.
-His final round of 67 was his best of the week.
+He returned to 2019 action at one of his favourite venues, Torrey Pines, and recorded a tie for 20th, before improving that finish by five places up the road at Riviera.

-Woods’ 10-year US Open exemption ran out in 2018, but his Tour Championship win books his spot at Pebble Beach.
+Woods’ 10-year US Open exemption ran out in 2018, but his Tour Championship win booked his spot at Pebble Beach.